TianaAgbekoh/GhibliSuperFan/README.md

-Designed and built a responsive webpage using HTML, CSS, and JAvascript to bring to life my favorite movie from studio ghibli.
+Designed and built a responsive webpage using HTML, CSS, and Javascript to bring to life my favorite movie from studio ghibli.
 My process is documented here to show how I designed the site and how I used user feedback to improve.